Our Philosophy and Intentions

 An important part of information privacy is information security.
 We, and our e-store agents, employ current industry-standard strategies and technologies to help achieve information security.
 In addition, we also use strong encryption to help physically secure all confidential and proprietary information that resides on our systems (both servers and development systems, especially laptops) and our system backups.
 This helps protect your information (and ours) in the unlikely event that a system or backup is stolen or lost during off-site transportation.

 When required, industry-standard secure communications protocols are utilized to help ensure information privacy.

 Some of the sites to which we link may behave differently.
-Links to external sites are identified by this trailing icon: (i.e., as the last part of the link).
+Links to external sites other than Google Ads, which are clearly identified in their own ways, are identified by this trailing icon: (i.e., as the last part of the link).

 We also use industry-standard logging on various system components (e.g., firewall and web server) to support normal system administration, troubleshooting and security requirements.
 Logs may be retained in backups as a normal course of business, but no on-going attempt is made to correlate any logged information with customer information except as may be required to support specific objectives (e.g., identifying security issues or troubleshooting efforts).

 For security/privacy information about the Sync’Em application, see the articles about the privacy aspects of the Sync’Em “Check for Update…” operation, the privacy aspects of LicenseControl and Google communications (note that you control whether secure communications are used with Exchange during the Exchange Account setup).

 We acquire some contact information you provide during purchases.
 We may also acquire additional information during support and other interactions.
 For completed support tickets, we regularly delete file attachments supplied during support interactions.